 Dentistry can be an incredibly rewarding profession.
-As a dental practitioner, being able to play an important part in my patients' health, is something I am very proud of.
+As a dentist, being able to play an important part in my patients' health is something I am very proud of.

 But when I talk to colleagues it is extremely troubling to see the increasing levels of burnout that they are facing.
-It is vital that action is taken to ensure that we do not let the environment we work in reduce the sense of value that we get from being a dental practitioner.
+It is vital that action is taken to ensure that we do not let the environment we work in reduce the sense of value that we get from being a dentist.

 Burnout was this year recognised by the World Health Organisation (WHO) as a syndrome brought about by chronic workplace stress that hasn't been successfully managed.
-When dental practitioners feel disillusioned and burnt out it is not only bad for the dental practitioners concerned but also for patients and the wider dental team.
-The obvious reality is that dental practitioners who are happy and engaged find it much easier to be compassionate and provide safer care.
+When dentists feel disillusioned and burnt out it is not only bad for the dentists concerned but also for patients and the wider dental team.
+The obvious reality is that dentists who are happy and engaged find it much easier to be compassionate and provide safer care.

 Dental Protection has to play its part.
-As a mutual organisation we listen to and care for our members and I am particularly proud of the work Dental Protection does in Australia to support those dealing with burnout.
+As a mutual organisation we listen to and care for our members and I am proud of the work both Dental and Medical Protection do to support those dealing with burnout.
 But while this support is invaluable, it is only a part of the solution.

-That is why Dental Protection, alongside other organisations must seek a commitment from the wider dental system and government to improve the working environment for our members and to truly begin to tackle the endemic problem of burnout in healthcare.
-Only with these organisational interventions can the well-being of our members be safeguarded.
+That is why Dental Protection, alongside other organisations, must seek a commitment from the wider dental system and government to improve the working environment for our members and to truly begin to tackle the endemic problem of burnout in healthcare.
+Only with these organisational interventions can the wellbeing of our members be safeguarded.

-We have asked members in Australia and around the world about their working environment and they told us loud and clear about the impact their work is having on their wellbeing.
-Based on key findings from a member survey and our ongoing work with dental practitioners internationally, we have been able to identify concrete recommendations which are aimed at the individual practitioner (I), the dental team (we), and the wider healthcare system (they).
+We have asked members in New Zealand and around the world about their working environment and they told us loud and clear about the impact their work is having on their wellbeing.
+Based on key findings from a member survey and our ongoing work with dentists internationally, we have been able to identify concrete recommendations which are aimed at the individual dentist (I), the dental team (we) and the wider healthcare system (they).